-We have residences in Vancouver and Richmond that are designed and supported with the individuals’ needs in mind.
-We provide varying levels of support based on the unique needs of individuals.
+We have residences in Vancouver and Richmond and expert staff who provide varying levels of support to our clients based on the individual’s unique needs.

 For more information, please contact Deanne Ziebart at 604-273-9778 or firstname.lastname@example.org.

 Individuals share a family home, suite, or share an apartment with a roommate.
 Individuals receive ongoing or occasional support from home share providers, or roommates in financial management, health and nutrition, relationship building, and developing strong links with people in their community.
 Support varies depending on the needs of the individual.

 For more information, please contact Christine Dela Cruz at email@example.com.

 DDA’s Day programs provide supportive group programs and activities for Adults with diverse abilities.

 We have five centres in Vancouver.
 Each Centre has a team who supports Individuals to achieve their greatest degree of independence in environments of their choice through participation in onsite and community experiences.

 Each participant is supported to develop personal goals that reflect their strengths, needs, and preferences.
 Goal areas often include; recreation & leisure, health & wellness, communication, volunteerism, and life skills development.